EngineerBetter/concourse-up/README.md

 A tool for easily setting up a Concourse deployment in a single command.

+# Features

+- Deploys you a Concourse CI using BOSH, without you having to know anything about BOSH
+- Idempotent deployment, using RDS for BOSH and Concourse databases

+# Prerequisites

+- AWS credentials, either configured via AWS CLI, or as envars
+- Terraform 0.9.3 or newer

 ## Install

 `go get` doesn't play nicely with private repos but there is an easy work-around: